 It sounds like a straightforward question, “What do your website visitors want?”
 As a business website owner it’s easy to become overly focused on what you, the business owner, want visitors to do or see while on your website.
-However, from a strategic perspective it is equally important to have an understanding of what your visitors want to accomplish when they arrive at your website.
+However, from a strategic perspective it is equally important to have an understanding of what your visitors want to accomplish when they arrive.

-You’ve implement strategies and tactics to get visitors to your website (SEO, social media, email, etc.) and the visitors have arrived.
-Now what do your website visitors actually want when they come to your site?
+You’ve implement strategies and tactics to get visitors to your website (SEO, social media, email, etc.) and they have arrived.
+What do they actually want to accomplish when they come to your site?
 Have you put yourself in the role of a visitor to your website?
 Walking a mile in your visitor’s (customer’s) shoes can provide some insights on what is commonly referred to as the “user experience.”

-- What do visitors actually see (and click on) when they come to your website?
+- What do website visitors actually see (and click on) when they come to your website?

 - What tasks do visitors hope to accomplish while on your website?